KH-Nolan5908/Home-lab/Active-Directory-Lab/Part.4_Active-Directory-Lab.md

 6. Exploring _Group Policy Editor_:

 * To edit/modify any policies associated within our domain, we can use the _Group Policy Editor_.
-Let's modify one of the policies that relates to a Windows account.
+Let's modify one of the policies that effects a user account.

 * To edit the _Windows Account Lockout Threshold_:
   * Navigate to **mydomain** > **Default Domain** > **Edit...**